Need a handy assessment tool? Make a pie.

 - Each group shared their chart and explained why they baked their pie the way they did.

-But history is about evidence and what story the evidence tells us.
+History is about evidence and what story the evidence tells us.
 Is there new evidence to support a different pie chart?
 I could be just as easily convinced to recreate my pie to look completely different – if the evidence supported it.

 The cool thing about the Pie Chart activity is that there are lots of ways to argue and lots of opportunity for conversation.
 The hook, of course, is that kids will want to know the answer.
 This gives you the chance to present your kids with tons of resources and primary documents to help them solve the problem on their own.